Terezín: History

-Construction of Theresienstadt started at the westernmost cavalier on 10 October 1780 and lasted ten years.
-The fortress consisted of a citadel, the "Small Fortress" (Kleine Festung), to the east of the Ohře, and a walled town, the "Main Fortress" (Große Festung), to the west.
+The construction of Theresienstadt started at the westernmost cavalier on 10 October 1780 and lasted ten years.
+During the construction, in 1782, Theresienstadt became a free royal town.
+The fortress consisted of a citadel, the "Small Fortress", to the east of the Ohře, and a walled town, the "Main Fortress", to the west.
 The total area of the fortress was 3.89 km2.
 In peacetime it held 5,655 soldiers, and in wartime around 11,000 soldiers could be placed here.
 Trenches and low-lying areas around the fortress could be flooded for defensive purposes.
-Garrison church in the Main Fortress was designed by Heinrich Hatzinger, Julius D’Andreis and Franz Joseph Fohmann.
+Garrison church in the Main Fortress was designed by Heinrich Hatzinger, Julius D'Andreis and Franz Joseph Fohmann.

 The fortress was never under direct siege.
-During the Austro-Prussian War, on 28 July 1866, part of the garrison attacked and destroyed an important railway bridge near Neratovice (rail line Turnov – Kralupy nad Vltavou) that was shortly before repaired by the Prussians.
+During the Austro-Prussian War, on 28 July 1866, part of the garrison attacked and destroyed an important railway bridge near Neratovice (rail line Turnov–Kralupy nad Vltavou) that was shortly before repaired by the Prussians.
 This attack occurred two days after Austria and Prussia had agreed to make peace, but the Theresienstadt garrison was ignorant of the news.

 During the second half of the 19th century, the fortress was also used as a prison.
 During World War I, the fortress was used as a political prison camp.
-Many thousand supporters of Russia (Ukrainian Russophiles from Galicia and Bukovina) were placed by Austro-Hungarian authorities in the fortress.
-Gavrilo Princip, who assassinated Franz Ferdinand, Archduke of Austria and his wife, died there of tuberculosis in 1918.
+Soldiers and civilians who showed opposition to the war were imprisoned here.

-With the collapse of the Austro-Hungarian Empire in 1918, the town became part of the newly formed state of Czechoslovakia.
-It was located in an area with a high proportion of ethnic Germans in the population, known as the Sudetenland.
-Nazi Germany used this population of ethnic Germans as a rationale for expansion of the borders of the Fatherland.
-In 1938, it annexed the Sudetenland.
-It then followed in 1939 by occupying the rest of Bohemia, and the Moravia part of Czechoslovakia.
+With the collapse of Austria-Hungary in 1918, the town became part of the newly-formed state of Czechoslovakia.
+After the Munich Agreement of 1938, Nazi Germany annexed the town with the rest of the Sudetenland.